j-kry/shmup/README.md

 # shmup

-This is my first "complete" Godot game.
+This is my first complete Godot game.
 All assets are created by myself  - with the exception of the PixelOperator8 font that is used for the score and game over text.

 Graphics - Asepsrite